RyanMpenyana/RyanMpenyana/README.md

 - 👋 Hi, I’m @RyanMpenyana
 - 👀 I’m interested in Frontend Development
-- 💞️ I’m looking to collaborate on any project , my tech stack is html, css javascript and react
+- 💞️ I’m looking to collaborate on any project , my tech stack React,javascript and typescript
 - 📫 How to reach me , mpenyanaryan@gmail.com , ivin@tenxrs.com

 <!---